Ashu-hub/All-About-MicroServices/SideNotes.md

 2. Intercommunication b/w them
 3. Service Registry using Eureka
 4. Circuit breaker using Hystrix
-4. Sring cloud config for strict seperation of config from code/
+4. Sring cloud config for strict seperation of config from code.

 	Need to Implement:-
 5. Api Gateway(ZUUL) - Single entry point into the system, used to handle request by routing them to appropriate service.
 (Reverse proxy??) allow/ block